Prashantomm/graceful-lunch-5485/README.md

 > The Online Voting System is a web-based application designed to facilitate secure and efficient voting processes for various elections, such as government elections, organizational elections, or opinion polls.
 The system aims to provide a convenient and reliable platform for voters to cast their votes remotely, ensuring transparency, accuracy, and integrity of the voting process.

-> Car booking system is a console based application.
+> Online voting system is a console based application.

-> Build Car booking system application during the construct week at [Masai School](https://masaischool.com/).
+> Build Online voting system application during the construct week at [Masai School](https://masaischool.com/).
 Completed the project within five days.